 - 1. Come to Prof. Goldberg (for questions about course material) or the Course Assistant's office hours (for questions about assignments), OR - 2.
-Post to Piazza.
+Post publicly to Piazza.
 You are welcome to post and answer questions anonymously.

 Please do NOT use private messages to ask technical questions about the course material.
+These questions will not be answered.

 Private questions should only be used to discuss private issues (for example, about your class presentation, attendance, or grading issues).

 If you need to talk to the course staff in private, you can send us a private message on Piazza to let us know that you want to have a private conversation during office hours.
-You should not expect a response; instead assume we have read your message and you should then just show up at office hours.
+You should not expect a response; instead assume we have read your message and you should then just show up at office hours and tell us you want to have a private conversation.